UPB-RustWorkshop/.github/profile/Readme.md

 ## What to bring

 Please make sure you have:
-- a laptop with Rust working (we prefer Linux or a Linux VM)
+- a laptop with Rust working (we prefer Linux, macOS or a Linux VM)
 - a GitHub account

 ## Schedule